Jo Mallabar

 Suicidal thoughts

-My therapy practise begins with a first meeting either in person or by zoom where we explore what brings you to therapy now, your hopes for the future, and get to know each other a little and see how we work together.
+My therapy practice begins with a no obligation first meeting either in person or by zoom where we explore what brings you to therapy now, your hopes for the future, and get to know each other a little and see how we work together.

-We can then decide the best way forward and agree a regular day and time to meet each week.
+We can then decide to have a second exploratory meeting or make the decision to begin therapy and agree a regular day and time to meet each week.

 Training, qualifications & experience